 Depending on the location of the internship, a small number of placements require interns to live in guest houses with other interns.
 Interns will have access to a full kitchen and shared lounge areas.
 Note: This option does not include food.

-- Sunday Walking Street Market: Chiang Mai’s biggest attraction, local people from all over the region converge on the old city to sell homemade and unique northern style clothes, jewelry, art and other amazing souvenirs.
+- Sunday Walking Street Market: Chiang Mai’s biggest attraction, people from all over the region converge on the old city to sell homemade and unique northern style clothes, jewelry, art and other amazing souvenirs.

 - Elephant Programs: Spend some time with these amazing animals and learn about efforts to look after them.